VAckers/got-hub/README.md

 # got-hub
-A repository named with a goofy pun
+A repository named from a goofy pun
+I like cheese